Cash For Arms

 Get What Your Model 39-2 Is Worth!

-Still hoping for an amazing price on your S&W?
-Let us send you an offer!
+Still hoping for an amazing offer on your S&W?
+Let us send you one !
 You might be astonished by how much we can give you for that gun.